Cardinality Sparsity: Applications in Matrix-Matrix Multiplications and Machine Learning: Cardinality Sparsity in Deep Learning

-\subsection{Cardinality Sparsity in Deep Learning}
+\section{Cardinality Sparsity in Deep Learning}

-In \cite{Johannessparsity1}, the authors investigated the notion of layer sparsity for neural networks.
+In \citep{Johannessparsity1}, the authors investigated the notion of layer sparsity for neural networks.
 Cardinality sparsity is analogous to layer sparsity, but instead addresses the sparsity in the width of the network.
 Moreover, recent work on function approximation \citep{functionapproximation} has demonstrated that deep neural networks can effectively approximate a broad range of functions with a smaller set of unique parameters.
 This provides further motivation to focus on cardinality sparsity as a means of reducing the network's parameter space and increasing its learning speed.

 In this section, we will first review the neural network model, as well as some notations and definitions that will be necessary.
-We will then investigate cardinality sparsity in neural networks, and introduce a new family of regularizers that addresses cardinality sparsity as a special case.
+We will then study a general family of regularizers that includes both the cardinality and $\ell_1$ regularizers as special cases.
+While the standard $\ell_1$ regularizer promotes sparsity but does not explicitly discourage large values, this broader class of sparsity-inducing regularizers can also help control large magnitudes in the solution.
 Finally, we will provide a prediction guarantee for the estimators of a network with cardinality sparsity, and study the computational aspects of the the introduced regularizer.

 We focus on regression rather than classification simply because regression is the statistically more challenging problem: for example, the boundedness of classification allows for the use of techniques like McDiarmid's inequality \citep{mcdiarmid1989method, devroye2013probabilistic}.